Building a Data Annotation Platform

 Data on its own is rarely enough - machine learning often requires some input from the user, especially in the training phase.
 For example, if we want to train a neural network to recognize pictures of cats, we have to provide a large number of pictures and manually label the ones that actually contain cats.

-This process is called "data annotation" and can be very time consuming with large datasets.
+This process is called.
 This was the main motivation for the Data Annotation Platform.

 What is Data Annotation Platform?